-A potential non-compete ban on the horizon should remind all employers that adequately protecting legitimate business interests, such as trade secrets and intellectual property, requires a comprehensive approach that aligns business goals with robust employment agreements or independent contractor agreements, IP protections, internal policies, as well as a plan of attack should infringement or misappropriation occur.
+A potential non-compete ban on the horizon should remind all employers that adequately protecting legitimate business interests, such as trade secrets and intellectual property, requires a comprehensive approach that aligns business goals with robust employment agreements or independent contractor agreements, IP protections, internal policies, as well as a plan of attack should trade secret infringement or misappropriation occur.
 Employers can also remain focused on creating non-competes that are reasonable in scope, duration, and geographic area to ensure they are enforceable should the time come to take them to court.

-On the other side of the table, employees can still look to increase their bargaining power with respect to non-competes with attorneys who can help them review and negotiate employment contracts to protect your future career options.
+On the other side of the table, employees can still look to increase their bargaining power.
+An experienced Texas non-compete attorney can help you review and negotiate employment contracts to protect your future career options.

 If you have questions about non-competes or protecting your business’ most valuable assets, Hendershot Cowart P.C. is available to help.
 Call or contact us online to speak with an attorney.